PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Google Cloud.md

 ![Pasted image 20230209232307.png](/img/user/Attachments/Pasted%20image%2020230209232307.png)

-- In our founding decade, Google became the first major company to be carbon neutral.
+- In our founding decade, Google became the first major company to be carbon neuapitral.
 - In our second decade, we were the first company to achieve 100% renewable energy.
 - By 2030, we aim to be the first major company to operate completely carbon-free.